Wadjemup Lighthouse: New tower

 Tenders for the new tower were accepted in October 1894 for £3,237 4s.
 9d. from Messrs Parker and Rhodes, and construction commenced in March 1895.
-The foundation stone was laid on 25 April 1895 by the Premier of Western Australia, Sir John Forrest and included the placement of a glass bottle in a niche in the stone, containing newspapers, coins and copies of plans of the new lighthouse.
-It was designed by British engineer William Douglass with construction overseen by the colony's engineer-in-chief, C. Y. O'Connor.
+The foundation stone was laid on 25 April 1895 by the Premier of Western Australia, John Forrest and included the placement of a glass bottle in a niche in the stone, containing newspapers, coins and copies of plans of the new lighthouse.
+It was designed by British engineer William Douglass with construction overseen by the colony's engineer-in-chief, Charles Yelverton O'Connor.
 Douglass also designed the Cape Leeuwin Lighthouse, which was built between 1895 and 1896.

 Construction of the new 38.7 m tower alongside the original lighthouse was completed in 1896, and on the occasion of its opening on 17 March The West Australian newspaper reported:

-"The light is a first order Holophotal Revolving Light of 920 millimetres focal distance constructed by Messrs.
-Chance Bros. and Coy.
-Ltd, Birmingham, England, to the order of the government...The pedestal is square and contains the actuating clock with accompanying gearing.
-Hand rotating gear was also supplied.
-The clock weighs 5cwt., the rate of descent being 10 feet per second.
-The clock will run for a period of approximately three hours without rewinding...The optical apparatus consists of eight panels each subtending a horizontal angle of 45 degrees.
-The vertical angle of the lenses is 57 degrees, of the upper panels 48 degrees and the lower prisms 21 degrees.
-The upper prisms in each panel number 18, the central lenses 8 and the lower prisms 8.
-In one panel the lower prisms are omitted for convenience in entering the apparatus...The pressure lamp is of the "Chance" pattern, having a capacity of 12 gallons with suitable gearing.

-The four burners (three to spare) are of the usual Trinity House old pattern.
-The candle power of the 6 wick burners gives and average service result per burner of 730 standard candles with 6 wicks in action.
-The consumption of heavy mineral oil with six wicks in action is 80.3 fluid ounces per hour."